Afrojack discography

-The following is the discography of Dutch music producer and DJ Afrojack.
+This is the discography of Dutch DJ and record producer Afrojack.
 His song "Take Over Control", which features Dutch singer Eva Simons, charted in 10 different countries.
 He released his debut EP Lost & Found on December 22, 2010.
 In 2011, he was featured on Pitbull's number 1 hit single "Give Me Everything" along with Ne-Yo and Nayer.
 He also contributed to the single "Run the World (Girls)" by Beyoncé, who initially did not include his credits on the track but was eventually forced to do so after Afrojack filed a case against her.
 His debut album, Forget the World, was released on 16 May 2014.